Komodo Dragons: The Life of Giants!

 Unlike other predators, Komodo dragons do not run around and chase their prey.
 They are quiet, patient, and strategic.
 Prey who run fast enough to escape the jaws of a Komodo dragon may feel lucky.

-However, if the Komodo dragon managed to inflict a wound, it will slowly kill the prey.
-This is due to the strong venom that quickens the loss of blood and sends the animal into shock.
+However, if the Komodo dragon inflicts a wound, it will slowly kill the prey.
+This is due to the potent venom that quickens blood loss and shocks the animal.

 As the prey dies, the Komodo dragon follows using its sense of smell.
 A Komodo dragon can feed on about 80% of a deceased animal in one sitting!